Inquiring minds want to know…well, all kinds of things.

 Pisgah, Dupont, and Gorges all have areas that are relatively easy to get to and some that aren’t.
 Visitors dependent and strollers or wheelchairs are advised to visit each area’s individual website to find out more about available options and keep in mind that many trails are narrow and natural-surfaced.
 DuPont Forest, in particular, offers a yearly, springtime tour event of its most famous waterfalls, specifically tailored for visitors with limited hiking ability.

 So can I just set up my tent here?

 Both Pisgah National Forest and Gorges State Park allow camping at designated sites.
-Visitors are advised to make sure they’re in the right place before rolling out their sleeping bag.
-DuPont State Recreational Forest offers no public camping, however there are many privately owned campsites nearby.
+Visitors are advised to make sure they’re in the right place before rolling out their sleeping bags.
+DuPont State Recreational Forest offers no public camping, however, there are many privately owned campsites nearby.

 When is the best time to come to Brevard?

 It’s always beautiful in Transylvania County.
 But the best time to visit depends on what you want to do when you’re here.
 Our swimming holes and waterfalls are heated by Mother Nature alone, so swimming and wading can be chilly propositions well into the summer.
 Higher elevations can see snowfall as late as April and as early as October, so campers and hikers in spring and fall are advised to keep an eye on the forecast and pack accordingly.
 Peak leaf season tends to fall sometime between mid-October and mid-November, for those moved by fantastic foliage.
 Many of the town’s biggest festivals (the White Squirrel, the Brevard Music Center Festival, the July 4th Celebration, and Mountain Song Festival) fall during the summer, but there are cultural activities throughout the year.